Topological susceptibility and excess kurtosis in SU(3) Yang-Mills theory: Smoothing via stout smearing or Wilson flow

 The main advantage of stout smearing is that one stays in the gauge group, hence no ``backprojection'' to $SU(3)$ is needed.
 This is the technical basis of the suggestion made in Refs.~\cite{Narayanan:2006rf,Luscher:2010iy,Luscher:2011bx} to consider the limit $\rho\to0$ and $n\to\infty$ where the product $n\times\rho=t/a^2$ is kept constant.
 The quantity $t/a^2$ is called the ``flow time in lattice units'' and has the meaning of a cumulative sum of the $\rh$-parameters used in all steps.
 Hence, to reach $t/a^2=0.84$ one may factor the sum as $7\times0.12$ or $14\times0.06$ or $28\times0.03$, and so on.
-In this sequence the discretization error in the flow time decreases (ideal Wilson flow is the error-free limit).
-For some applications (e.g.\ the determination of $t_0$ \cite{Luscher:2010iy,Luscher:2011bx} or $w_0$ \cite{BMW:2012hcm}) it is important to keep the flow time discretization effect small.
+In this sequence the step-size error in the flow time decreases (ideal Wilson flow means zero step size).
+For some applications (e.g.\ measuring $t_0$ or $w_0$ \cite{Luscher:2010iy,Luscher:2011bx,BMW:2012hcm}) it is important to keep the flow time discretization effect small.
 For other applications (e.g.\ the one we have in mind) it is less important (we shall come back to this point in Sec.~\ref{sec:setup}).
-The matching between stout smearing and (ideal) Wilson flow has been discussed in Refs.~\cite{Luscher:2011bx,Alexandrou:2017hqw,Nagatsuka:2023jos,Ammer:2024hqr}.
+The conceptual link between stout smearing and (ideal) Wilson flow has been discussed in Refs.~\cite{Luscher:2011bx,Nagatsuka:2023jos,Ammer:2024hqr}.